MicheGit/fmcps-snd-assignment/relazione/correctness.md

     -
 -->

 The goal of this algorithm is to find an execution for which a given formula in the form of *□ ◊ f -> □ ◊ g* doesn't hold.
-To do that it's enough to find a loop with at least one state in which *f* holds and *g* never holds.
+For this purpose, it's enough to find a loop with at least one state in which *f* holds and *g* never holds.

 The algorithm proceeds in two main phases: